TwitchNovel/Novel/README.md

  "Who dares to interrupt my speech?"
 Old asked him loudly,

- “Why would you try to interrupt me?" \n
+ “Why would you try to interrupt me?"

  “I was speaking to my boy who killed our dreams by insulting the king."
 Curses you incompetent fool!
 Off with your head!
 Burn the witch!